 2. Restoring to a new machine

-Below are instructions for restoring data using the Graphical User Interface (GUI) on a Mac.
+Below are instructions for restoring data using the Graphical User Interface (GUI) on Solaris.
 For how to use the command line interface to restore data, please also refer to our page on using the TSM client command line interface.

 If you are upgrading to a new machine, using the TSM client software to move your data from one machine to another can be a convenient way to move data to the new machine.
 If you can no longer access the data on your old machine (e.g. because it has been lost or stolen, or because its hard drive is no longer working) then a TSM restore is the way to get your data back.
 In either case, before proceeding, please read our page on how to recover your entire system.

 The first thing to check is that you are moving data between two similar operating systems.
-For example, moving data from a Mac OS X 10.5 machine to a Mac OS X 10.6 machine is not likely to be problematic; but TSM does not support cross-platform restores, so you cannot restore Windows or Linux data to a Mac.
+For example, between two different versions of Solaris is not likely to be problematic; but TSM does not support cross-platform restores, so you cannot restore Windows or Mac data to Solaris.
 If you are moving between different types of operating systems please contact email@example.com and let us know what you are trying to achieve; we will then advise you on the best course of action.

-If possible, ensure that you have an up-to-date backup of the old machine - this can be done by following the instructions for running a manual backup on a Mac.
+If possible, ensure that you have an up-to-date backup of the old machine - this can be done by following the instructions for running a manual backup on Solaris.

 Contact firstname.lastname@example.org, mentioning this web page, to ask the HFS Team to rename your old data set that you want to restore from.
 This is so that you do not accidentally back up your new machine's data in the same space: that would mark your old, wanted data for deletion.